-The Addiction Studies Program provides those who shape public opinion (journalists) and public policy (state leaders) with an understanding of the science that underlies drug use, abuse, and addiction.
-Founded in 1999 by Wake Forest University School of Medicine and National Families in Action, the journalistsí program seeks to help reporters attain the highest standards of scientific accuracy in writing their drug stories.
-In 2005, the program added the Treatment Research Institute and the National Conference of State Legislatures as partners to help state governments improve their drug policies based on science.
-The program is funded by the National Institute on Drug Abuse.
+The Addiction Studies Program provides those who shape public opinion (journalists) and public policy (state executive-branch and legislative leaders) with an understanding of the science that underlies drug use, abuse, and addiction.
+Wake Forest University School of Medicine and National Families in Action received funding from the National Institute on Drug Abuse from 1999 through 2011 to support the journalists’ program, which sought to help reporters attain the highest standards of scientific accuracy in writing their drug stories.
+In 2005, the Treatment Research Institute and the National Conference of State Legislatures joined the founders as additional partners to help state governments improve their drug policies based on science.
+This program, also funded by the National Institute on Drug Abuse, continues to 2014.

 In 2003, National Families in Action obtained a $4.2 million grant from Congress to create and conduct a pilot program of the Parent Corps at 19 schools in 9 states.
-From each school, NFIA recruited, trained, and employed a Parent Leader whose job was to educate and mobilize the schoolís parents into drug prevention.
+From each school, we recruited, trained, and employed a Parent Leader whose job was to educate and mobilize the school’s parents into drug prevention.
 Principals report these results: communications with parents doubled and student attendance and grades increased, while discipline problems and drop-out rates decreased.
 The pilot program ended in 2007 but continued in Georgia with private funding for three more years.
-Congressman John Lewis introduced The National Parents Corps Act (HR 3075) in the 111th Congress and again (HR 3055) in the 112th Congress to make the Parent Corps permanent.
+Congressman John Lewis has introduced The National Parents Corps Act in every Congress since the pilot program to make the Parent Corps permanent.